This may sound obvious, but survey research only has value if the results are valid. However, many brands are basing decisions on unreliable surveys.

 “If you’re doing an employee survey it’s really important that they believe their anonymity will be protected as they might think they’re going to get into trouble.
 It’s best to get an outside supplier to do that as they’re more likely to be trusted.”

-Avoiding bias is not just about the questions you ask, it’s also about who’s answering.
+Avoiding survey bias is not just about the questions you ask, it’s also about who’s answering.
 Why do brands need to be aware of nonresponse bias?

 “Market researchers are trained to worry a lot about sample size but if there is some kind of systematic difference between the people who respond and the people who don’t respond, the sample size is usually the least of your problems.